 The station code for Puri is “PURI,” and it is also known as Puri Railway Station.
 You can check train options from your starting point to Puri on the IRCTC website.

 Jagannath Temple is 2.5 km away from the railway station.
-You can hire a taxi or rickshaw from the railway station to your stay.
+You can take a taxi or rickshaw from the railway station to your stay.

 By Road